 One of the great challenges of the pandemic was the likelihood of being unable to be physically present with a loved one at the end of their life.

 When a loved one is dying we tend to feel helpless and unsure.
-But now, in these unprecedented times of a global pandemic, we are faced with the very real possibility that we cannot be at their bedside.
+And following our experience of the pandemic, we may still be faced with the very real possibility that we cannot be at their bedside.

 Nevertheless it is still possible to pray for them.

 We also offer a brief reflection which might provide support to those faced with the prospect of a loved one dying in isolation, away from human contact other than nursing staff or carers.

 The reflection is given by Fr George Bowen, a member of the Community of Fathers of the London Oratory.

 The following Catholic prayers may also help you and them at this time:

 When the moment of death seems near, the following prayer may be said: